Frequently Asked Questions

 The grant recipient presents a project with specifics on NWP funds.
 Once they are selected each signs a contract, defining the planned expenditures for the project as well as the timing of payment from NWP.
 The Grant Monitoring Committee meets with the grant recipient periodically and monitors the implementation and fulfillment of the project.
 Monitoring continues for three years after the grant is awarded.

-- Are my membership dues a tax deductible donation?
+- Are my membership contributions a tax deductible donation?

 Yes.
-NWP is a Donor Advised Fund of Nevada Community Foundation (NCF), a registered 501(c)3, therefore all dues and donations to NWP are fully tax deductible.
+NWP is a Donor Advised Fund of Nevada Community Foundation (NCF), a registered 501(c)3, therefore all contributions and donations to NWP are fully tax deductible.

 - How do you choose the grant recipient each year?